l0-Regularized Sparse Coding-based Interpretable Network for Multi-Modal Image Fusion: Experiments

 \subsection{Experimental Setup}

-\textbf{Implementation details.} In FNet, each convolution layer is set to have kernel size $9\times 9$, and number of filters $K=64$.
+\textbf{Implementation details.} In FNet, each convolution layer is set to have a kernel size $9\times 9$, and number of filters $K=64$.
 In the LZSC block, the number of IMs is set to $4$.
 We set the tuning parameters $\beta_1=20,\beta_2=20,\beta_3=15$ for the loss function in Eqn. \ref{training2}.

 \textbf{Datasets.} For both training and testing, publicly available datasets are used.
 We train FNet with $1,444$ image pairs from the MSRS VIS-IR dataset \cite{SwinFusion} and test on other datasets without any fine-tuning to check the model's generalization ability.
-We test: \textbf{i)} VIS-IR task on $20$ image pairs from the TNO dataset \cite{tno}, and $50$ image pairs from the RoadScene dataset \cite{U2fusion}, \textbf{ii)} VIS-NIR task on $20$ image pairs from the RGB-NIR Scene dataset \cite{nir}, \textbf{iii)} CT-MRI task on $21$ image pairs from the Harvard medical dataset \cite{harvard}, \textbf{iv)} PET-MRI task on $42$ image pairs from the Harvard medical dataset and \textbf{v)} SPECT-MRI task on $73$ image pairs from the Harvard medical dataset.
+We test: \textbf{i)} VIS-IR task on $25$ image pairs from the TNO dataset \cite{tno}, $50$ image pairs from the RoadScene dataset \cite{U2fusion}, $65$ image pairs from the CATS dataset \cite{cats}, and $44$ image pairs from the KAIST dataset \cite{kaist}, \textbf{ii)} VIS-NIR task on $20$ image pairs from the RGB-NIR Scene dataset \cite{nir}, \textbf{iii)} CT-MRI task on $21$ image pairs from the Harvard medical dataset \cite{harvard}, \textbf{iv)} PET-MRI task on $42$ image pairs from the Harvard medical dataset and \textbf{v)} SPECT-MRI task on $73$ image pairs from the Harvard medical dataset.

 \textbf{Training settings.} We train FNet in two stages.
 In both stages, the training is conducted with Adam optimizer with a constant learning rate of $1\times10^{-4}$ for $20,000$ iterations with a batch size of $16$.
-In each iteration, we randomly crop the image pairs to patch size $128\times 128$ and augment them by horizontal and vertical flipping.
-All experiments are conducted using NVIDIA A40 GPU within the PyTorch framework.
+In each iteration, we randomly crop the image pairs to a patch size of $128\times 128$ and augment them by horizontal and vertical flipping.
+All experiments are conducted using an NVIDIA A40 GPU within the PyTorch framework.

-\textbf{Evaluation metrics.} We objectively compare fusion performance with four metrics: mutual information (MI), visual information fidelity (VIF) \cite{vif}, edge information (Qabf) \cite{qabf}, and structural similarity index measure (SSIM) \cite{ssim}.
-A higher value of MI, VIF, Qabf, and SSIM indicates superior fusion performance.
-We follow the calculation given in \cite{cddfuse}.
+\textbf{Evaluation metrics.} We objectively compare fusion performance with six metrics: mutual information (MI), cross-entropy (CE), visual information fidelity (VIF) \cite{vif}, edge information (Qabf) \cite{qabf}, quantified content-based metric (Qcb) \cite{qcb}, and structural similarity index measure (SSIM) \cite{ssim}.
+A higher value of MI, VIF, Qabf, Qcb, and SSIM and a lower value of CE indicate superior fusion performance.
+We follow the calculations given in \cite{cddfuse,mmif_survey}.